MaBanser/DeepReinforcementLearning_2021/README.md

 ## Install Pommerman
 Within DeepReinforcementLearning_2021\pommerman, run

-pip install -U .
+`pip install -U .`

 ## Run a game
 Within DeepReinforcementLearning_2021\pommerman, run

-pom_battle --agents=test::agents.MyAgent,simple::null,simple::null,simple::null --config=PommeFFACompetition-v0 --render --num_times=5
+`pom_battle --agents=test::agents.MyAgent,simple::null,simple::null,simple::null --config=PommeFFACompetition-v0 --render --num_times=5`

+This will run 5 games between the trained agent and 3 SimpleAgents.

 # Citation
 Since we are using Pommerman environment in our research, we cite it using this [bibtex file](../master/pommerman/docs/pommerman.bib) in docs.